FDCPA: The Federal Law That Protects Debt Collection Defendants

 Counterclaim for FDCPA Violations

-Plaintiff has violated the Fair Debt Collection Practices Act, 15 U.S.C.
-Section 1692 et seq., as follows:
+Plaintiff has violated the Fair Debt Collection Practices Act, 15 U.S.C. § 1692 et seq., as follows:

 2. As a Separate Federal Court Lawsuit

-You can also file a separate FDCPA lawsuit in federal court (federal district court).
+You can also file a separate FDCPA lawsuit in federal court.
 Federal courts have jurisdiction over federal laws like the FDCPA.
-However, filing a separate lawsuit is more complex and usually requires an attorney.
+However, filing a separate lawsuit is more complex and may be a better fit for attorney review.

 Important Timing Note

 The FDCPA has a one-year statute of limitations.
-Any claim for FDCPA violation must be brought within one year of the violation.
-If the debt buyer violated the FDCPA more than one year ago, you are barred from bringing the claim.
+Any claim for FDCPA violation generally must be brought within one year of the violation.
+For debt-lawsuit issues, that usually means measuring from the challenged collection act, such as filing the lawsuit, serving a false affidavit, or sending a misleading collection communication.

 Limits of the FDCPA